Better,

 This year marks a special moment in our history: our festival proudly carries a new name — Festival International Bach Montréal.
 The addition of “international” reflects the spirit that has always been at the heart of our event: welcoming outstanding artists from around the world alongside exceptional local talents, creating connections beyond borders, and sharing Bach’s universal music with an ever-growing community.

-Our Festival this year runs from November 15 to December 7, 2025 — several weeks of musical celebration inviting you to a journey of joy, discovery and reflection.
+Our festival this year runs from November 15 to December 7, 2025 — several weeks of musical celebration inviting you to a journey of joy, discovery and reflection.
 Whether you join us for the evening concerts or the Off-Festival events, it is a time to step away from the everyday and let music renew your spirit.

 The word International captures the essence of what we build together: each year, we invite outstanding artists from around the world to Montréal.
 In 2025, we are especially honored to welcome the Choir of the Bach-Stiftung St. Gallen from Switzerland who will join forces with the Orchestre Festival International Bach Montréal for our grand closing concert performing the St. John Passion.
 Through these international collaborations, a true dialogue is created – a reminder that music transcends borders and brings people closer.